Doane-CCLA/docs/using-the-hpc/how-to-use/workflows.md

 ## Workflow tools available on Condos

-We currently offer support for the following workflow tools on SHPC:
+We currently offer support for the following workflow tools on HPC:

 1. Nextflow
 1. Makeflow